-Branch History
+CLUB History

-The Origins of our Branch
+The Origins of our Club

 By Peter Hyland

 The Rolls-Royce Owners’ Club of Australia was formed in 1956 in Sydney with a foundation membership of 19.
-Today the Club has Branches in every State and Territory.
+Today the Club has Clubs in every State and Territory.
 The primary purposes of the Club are threefold:

 1. to encourage ownership, maintenance and restoration of those motor cars manufactured by the various Rolls-Royce and post-1931 Bentley companies;